yoosofan/prezento/README.rst

 Why prezento?
 =============

-The original `prezentprogramo` was heavily tied to impress.js and had complex indentation requirements.
+The original `prezentprogramo` was heavily tied to impress.js and had complex structure.
 After years of use, I decided to rewrite it from scratch with the following goals:

-* Better substep semantics (especially for lists and nested content)
+* Better substep semantics for lecture note substeps(Showing content of a page gradually)
 * Modern docutils usage (no deprecated APIs)
 * Cleaner code architecture
 * Switch to **b6plus** — a lightweight and actively maintained presentation library